DeanLemans/deanlemans.github.io/content/02-resources/02_03-clippings/index.md

   - exclude
 ---

-Articles from the internet i like
+Articles from the internet i like. a vault for stuff not mine. an archive place for stuff i like on the internet.